hipe/tmx/zerk/doc/issues/052-the-argument-scanner-architecture.md

 ## document-meta

-  - #pending-rename: from "the philosophy of X" to "the X architecture" maybe

   - #tombstone-A.1: during 2nd wave:
     - got rid of absurd justification of weird scanner advancing rules around default primaries